 Japan’s Act on the Protection of Personal Information or APPI for short is a Japanese data privacy law that was recently amended in 2020.
 Originally passed in 2003, a large reason for the current amendment of the APPI was a string of highly damaging data breaches that have occurred within the country in recent years.
-Part of the reason for this rise in cybercrime was the “hands-off” attitude that the Japanese government has taken in regards to the country’s data protection and cybersecurity measures in the past.
+Part of the reason for this rise in cybercrime was the “hands-off” attitude that the Japanese government has taken in regard to the country’s data protection and cybersecurity measures in the past.
 To illustrate this point, The Economist has been quoted as saying “Japan “lags behind other advanced economies” when it comes to cybersecurity.
 Many Japanese SMBs have minimal security, and many more use vulnerable legacy technology.
 “Nearly 14m people were still using Windows 7 when Microsoft stopped providing security patches in January 2020”.

 What is the scope and application of the APPI?

 In principle, the APPI applies to any business entity or organization that handles or processes the personal information of Japanese citizens, irrespective of where a particular business or organization is physically located.
-To this end, the APPI also applies to non-Japanese business entities and organizations, permitting said business or organizations both acquire and process the personal information of Japanese citizens in another country.
-However, there are some exceptions to the jurisdiction of the APPI, as some provisions of the law solely apply to business and organizations operating within Japan.
+To this end, the APPI also applies to non-Japanese business entities and organizations, permitting said businesses or organizations both acquire and process the personal information of Japanese citizens in another country.
+However, there are some exceptions to the jurisdiction of the APPI, as some provisions of the law solely apply to businesses and organizations operating within Japan.
 Moreover, there are types of Japanese businesses and individuals who are also exempt from the APPI, including the press, political parties, religious groups, and professional writers and academics.

 What are the requirements of businesses and organizations under the APPI?

-Similar to many other privacy laws around the world such as the EU’s General Data Protection Regulation or GDPR and Australia’s Consumer Data Right or CDR that define the processing of personal information of data in the context of the term “data controller”, the APPI instead uses the term “personal information controller” or PIC for short.
+Similar to many other privacy laws around the world such as the EU’s General Data Protection Regulation or GDPR and Australia’s Consumer Data Right or CDR that define the processing of personal information or data in the context of the term “data controller”, the APPI instead uses the term “personal information controller” or PIC for short.
 As such, the APPI defines PIC to mean “a business operator using a personal information database for its business and is a similar concept to a data controller.
-The APPI places several requirements on PIC’s who collect the personal information of Japanese citizens.
+The APPI places several requirements on PICs who collect the personal information of Japanese citizens.